 It might seem odd to deliberately narrow your potential market.
 Yet there are good reasons for doing so.
 A niche can:

-For example, there might be dozens of general accounting firms in your area.
-But if you specialize in retail accounting, there will be much less competition.
+- set you apart from the competition: For example, there might be dozens of general accounting firms in your area.
+But if you specialise in retail accounting, there will be much less competition.

 Finding a niche – four questions

 If you've been in business for a few years, you may already have a specialty.
-But you might not have realized it yet.
+But you might not have realised it yet.
 These four questions will help you find your niche:

 If you have a couple of clients in the same general field, that could become a specialty.
 For example, they might be:

 - medical clients, including doctors, dentists and other health professionals

 - construction businesses

 - legal firms

 2. What are you good at?